Montessori Kindergarten Program

-Our preschool classroom lays the foundation for future success both academically and socially.
+Our Kindergarten classroom lays the foundation for future success both academically and socially.

-The Kindergarten year is the final year in the Preschool program, and a year of transition into the Primary years, Many of the academic and social skills that will be required for success in the following 6-9 class come together in this year for the 5 year old child.
+The Kindergarten year is the final year in the Casa program, and a year of transition into the Primary years, Many of the academic and social skills that will be required for success in the following 6-9 class come together in this year for the 5 year old child.
 Kindergarten students spend the morning with their 3-6 year old grouping in the Preschool classroom, continuing their work and practicing leadership and role modelling as the most experienced students in that classroom.
 Kindergarten students then spend their afternoon having P.E., Art or French class, or will learn specific Kindergarten curriculum in a focused session with the Kindergarten directress.

 Montessori Curriculum Areas

 Practical Life materials teach the children to learn to care for themselves, for their environment and for others.
 Through tasks such as polishing, pouring, sorting, buttoning, lacing, wiping up a spill, cleaning a table, or sweeping up a mess, children develop self-confidence, a sense of sequence, develop concentration, independence and good work habits.

 Sensorial materials help children to develop and refine their sense of smell, taste, hearing, touch and sight to better discriminate and classify their impressions.
 For example, through the manipulation of a three-dimensional shape, different lengths of rods or fitting cylinders of different sizes into holes, the children begin to order their perceptions of size and space, and learn the language to describe their experiences.